Corporate Level Strategy: What It Is Plus 9 Examples

 Adapt to the latest production demands with minimal delay.

-Simplify and automate the process of gathering information.
+Simplify and automate the process of gathering information for accounting and payroll.

 Reduce errors in data provided to other departments.